Ahmedouu/autoAPI/README.md

 Ignore this and jump straight to One last install (highlighted) ... if you don't care about fake https (all https is fake btw). if you want to run the server in https use WSL on windows or use a unix machine,
 ```
-~$ openssl genrsa -des3 -out ca.key 2048 #this will prompt a PEM password enter it
+~$ openssl genrsa -des3 -out ca.key 2048 #On prompt enter PEM password enter it
 ~$ openssl req -x509 -new -nodes -key ca.key -sha256 -days 365 -out ca.crt #enter the password from the previous step, then enter sensible values or just leave the field blank
 ~$ openssl genrsa -out localhost.key 2048
 ~$ openssl req -new -key localhost.key -out localhost.csr -addext "subjectAltName = DNS:localhost" #repeat step 2